webcomponents/webcomponents.github.io/src/documents/articles/a-quick-polymer-introduction.html.md

 * Pre-cache - store the elements for remaining views
 * Lazy-load - when a new view is called, load the elements

 This pattern relies on [HTTP 2](https://http2.github.io) for the push capability (when you request only one element or page, the server recommends other files to cache to prevent having the browser work this out at a later time).
-The pre-cache relies on [service workers](http://www.w3.org/TR/service-workers/) to pull down (but not upgraded) all the other elements required for the routes.
-These elements will then be upgraded at the point in time they are needed (and all the code for this is in the browser).
+The pre-cache relies on [service workers](http://www.w3.org/TR/service-workers/) to pull down (but not upgrade) all the other elements required for the routes.
+These elements will then be upgraded at the point in time they are needed (and all the code for this is in the browser cache).

 ## Speeding up with vulcanization

-As most browsers doesn't natively support HTML imports out-of-the-box they need to be polyfilled.
-The problem is polyfills are slower than native implementations, and worse you can import an element, that imports dependent elements, and that itself imports elements.
+Most browsers don't natively support HTML imports out-of-the-box so they will need to be polyfilled.
+The problem with polyfills are that they are slower than native implementations.
+Worse than that, HTML Imports allow you to import an element, and then, in turn, that imported element can now import more dependent elements, and so on and so forth.

-This dependency chain can be slow to import so a compiler ([vulcanize](https://github.com/Polymer/vulcanize)) was written to combine all dependencies into one file so only one HTML import is needed.
+This dependency chain can be slow to import so a compiler ([vulcanize](https://github.com/Polymer/vulcanize)) was written to combine all dependencies.
+Using a compiler like Vulcanize assembles your imports into one flat file so that only that one HTML import is needed.

 The PRPL pattern is the opposite of vulcanization.
-This pattern only loads the minimum individual elements to show whats on screen, then lazily load the others.
+This pattern only loads the minimum individual elements needed to show whats on screen, then lazily load the others.

-Polymer's new [CLI](https://github.com/Polymer/polymer-cli) has as tooling for generating both the PRPL and vulcanized version of your project.
+Polymer's new [CLI](https://github.com/Polymer/polymer-cli) is a tool that can be used for generating both PRPL and a vulcanized version of your project.

 ## Polybuild

-[Polybuild](https://github.com/PolymerLabs/polybuild) is a tool that lives on top of vulcanize and makes it super easy to vulcanize a file and split the output into two files: a HTML file for the [templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/) and a JS file for the Polymer code.
+[Polybuild](https://github.com/PolymerLabs/polybuild) is a tool that lives on top of vulcanize and makes it super easy to vulcanize a file and split the output into two files: a HTML file for the [templates](http://www.html5rocks.com/en/tutorials/webcomponents/template/) and a JavaScript file for the Polymer code.

 ## Sanitising your components

-Polymer comes with a program called [Hydrolysis](https://github.com/Polymer/hydrolysis) that can be used to analyze elements.
-From this a tool called [polylint](https://github.com/PolymerLabs/polylint) was made that does a very basic sanity check of your elements (and follows the dependency chain) giving you some piece of mind in the build process.
+The Polymer project has an optional utility known as  [Hydrolysis](https://github.com/Polymer/hydrolysis) that can be used to analyze elements.
+Using Hydrolysis, a tool called  [polylint](https://github.com/PolymerLabs/polylint) was made that does a very basic sanity check of your elements (and follows the dependency chain) giving you some piece of mind in the build process.

 Polymer's [CLI](https://github.com/Polymer/polymer-cli) tool includes a linter to make the process easier.

 ## Shady DOM

 webcomponents.js comes in two flavors <em>standard</em> and <em>lite</em>.
 The <em>lite</em> version contains all the polyfills except the Shadow DOM polyfill.
-The reason for this is it is a heavy weight piece of code to copy the Shadow DOM!!
+The reason for this is that stubbing Shadow DOM is extremely inefficient and can impact performance of your application significantly!

-There is a noticeable increase in load time when using the standard version, so unless you explicitly need the Shadow DOM it is recommended for speed reasons you use the <em>lite</em> version.
+Specifically, there is a noticeable increase in load time when using the standard version of webcomponentsjs, so unless you explicitly need the Shadow DOM it is recommended you use the <em>lite</em> version.

 The [Shady DOM](https://www.polymer-project.org/1.0/blog/shadydom) provides the same encapsulation benefits as the Shadow DOM but without the massive polyfill overhead.